funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/tokens.md

 ::::

-## Get ERC20 token balance
+## Get ERC20 Token Balance

-Get the erc20 token balance information.
-Will return null if it can not match the contract address.
+Get the ERC20 token balance information.
+Will return `null` if it can not match the contract address.
 The `tokenBalance` is already formatted for you so that value is the value you can directly show the user without having to convert to a readable value.
-This will only find tokens which are on the currently selected network.
+This will only find tokens which are on the currently-selected network.

 ```ts
 balance(): Promise<BalanceResponse | null>